phansch/philhansch.net/_drafts/unicode-fun.md

 ---
 layout: post
-title: Fun with Unicode and UTF
+title: How text encoding works these days
 excerpt: An excercise from my when I was studying Applied Computer Science.
 ---
 Just to get this out of the way: **This has no practical usage as far as I know.**